2001 Cracker Barrel Old Country Store 500: Race

 The race, the fourth out of a total of thirty-six in the season, began at 1 p.m.
-EST and was televised live in the United States on FOX.
+EST and was televised live in the United States on Fox.
 To begin pre-race ceremonies, at 1 p.m EST, Phil Brannon, the Atlanta Motor Speedway Chaplain, gave the invocation.
 Then, Moby in the Morning, from local radio station WKHX-FM performed the national anthem, and television personality Willard Scott gave the command for drivers to start their engines.

 Dale Jarrett made a good start, retaining the first position; Jeff Gordon behind him maintained second position.
 At the end of the first lap, Kevin Harvick passed Gordon.
 By lap 3, Jerry Nadeau was clipped by Michael Waltrip with Robert Pressley spinning out and nearly being clipped by Nadeau.
 During the same lap, the grandstands fell silent and spectators held up a three-finger salute in the memory of Dale Earnhardt—who was killed in an accident during the Daytona 500 three weeks previously; and 7,000 balloons were released into the air.

 The heartbreak of the day was for Dave Blaney.
 Blaney, driving Bill Davis Racing's #93 Dodge, dominated the middle of the race, leading 70 laps.
 Blaney was about to make a pit stop with less than 90 laps to go, when a caution came out.
 Blaney chose to not pit and lead to the caution flag to protect his lead.
 Two laps later, the wheel came flying off, costing him his first Winston Cup win.
 Once Blaney was out of the race, this would set up the final shootout between 5 cars with those being Jerry Nadeau, Dale Jarrett, Kevin Harvick, Dale Earnhardt Jr., and Jeff Gordon.
 With 5 to go, Harvick passed Nadeau and Jarrett to take the lead.
 With 3 to go, Dale Earnhardt Jr. came down pit road with a flat tire ending his chances of winning.
 At the same time, Jeff Gordon passed his teammate Jerry Nadeau for second setting up a dramatic final lap between Harvick and Gordon.

-On the final lap (325), Gordon attempted a pass on Harvick the straightway but Harvick won his first Winston Cup Series race by .006 seconds, the second closest finish in a NASCAR-sanctioned race.
+On the final lap (325), Gordon attempted a pass on Harvick on the straightway but Harvick won his first Winston Cup Series race by .006 seconds, tied for the seventh closest finish in NASCAR History with the 2024 YellaWood 500.
 Nadeau followed in third, ahead of Jarrett in fourth and Terry Labonte in fifth.